 Key Findings

-From 2013 to 2019, the annual median donation amount for an individual was highest for Wellington County (including the Guelph FED), followed by the Guelph FED and then Canada, as a whole.
+From 2012 to 2022, the annual median donation amount was highest for Wellington County (including the Guelph FED) followed by the Guelph FED and then Canada as a whole.

 ***The Guelph Federal Electoral District (FED) boundaries are nearly the same as the boundaries of the City of Guelph Census Sub-Division (CSD) used by Statistics Canada.